 President Reagan gained fame as an actor in 937 after signing a one-year movie deal with Warner Brothers.
 During World War II, he made films for the Army.
-Although he has served as president of the Labor Union, the Screen Actors Guild, his political outlook shifts from liberal to conservative in the 1950s.
+Although he has served as president of the Labor Union, and the Screen Actors Guild, his political outlook shifted from liberal to conservative in the 1950s.
 This is an example of charismatic leadership.

 Then Reagan began giving motivational speeches for business, and in 1964 he made his way to the national stage with a praised speech for Barry Goldwater, aired on television.
 He started running for president in 1968 and eventually won in 9 years.
-He was able to describe his political views in a way that appealed to his followers and was recognized with John F. as one of the most charismatic US presidents of the twentieth century. .
+He was able to describe his political views in a way that appealed to his followers and was recognized by John F. as one of the most charismatic US presidents of the twentieth century. .
 Kennedy and Teddy Roosevelt

 As you can see, the most important elements identified in the charismatic leadership style are the leaders’ interest in speech and vision, their sensitivity to the environment and the needs of their followers, personal risks, and abilities in using unprofessional behavior.